-The funding for the Plan will come from three (3) sources, the Committee Fund, preference recoveries collected by the Debtor, and post-petition receivables due the Debtor.
+The funding for the Plan will come from two (2) sources, the Committee Fund and preference recoveries collected by the Debtor.
 (See Section VII hereof).

 III.
 SUMMARY OF TREATMENT OF CLAIMS UNDER PLAN

 The Plan is a liquidation plan that calls for the liquidation of APPCO's remaining assets and the distribution of the proceeds derived therefrom in accordance with the Plan.
 APPCO has three classes of creditors, administrative claimants, priority claimants and the class of Unsecured Creditors.